 I am old enough to remember using a rotary phone — those outdated devices with the big wheel and finger holes.
-By the eighties, most, if not all, rotary phones had been replaced with touchtone.
+By the eighties, most rotary phones had been replaced with touchtone.
 The transition to this newer technology was convenient and imperceptible because it was simpler and quicker to use.
 I distinctly recall having to use a rotary phone several years after adopting the touchtone.
-I was amazed at how quickly I had developed amnesia until being forced back to the past.
-I remember thinking how slow and laborious it was to dial any number, especially those that contained 8’s, 9’s, and 0’s.
+I was amazed at how quickly I had developed amnesia, until being forced back to the past.
+It was slow and laborious to dial any number, especially those that contained 8’s, 9’s, and 0’s.
 This analogy perfectly sums up how I feel about my personal experience before and after using a password manager.
-It’s a technology that has changed my life for the better, and I can never go back to my old ways.
+It’s a technology that has changed my life for the better, and I’ll never go back to my old ways.

 So, what is a Password Management Tool?

 Basically, it’s a small piece of software you use on any device to capture, organize and access your website credentials more easily and securely.
 More advanced functionality allows you to: